Murder, Mayhem & Mystery

 Additional Facts:

 Mothers of illegitimate children had no expectation of marriage.
-They would, however, conniving agree to name a man responsible for a pregnancy in court as required by the laws governing bastardy bonds.
+They would, however, agree to name a man responsible for a pregnancy in court as required by the laws governing bastardy bonds.
 A gift of money and/or other "fine things" (as promised by John Lewis according to the song) was expected.

 The first written account of the murder story was by Braxton Craven, under the pen name of Charlie Vernon.
 It first appeared in two installments of the January and February, 1851, editions of the Evergreen Newspaper in North Carolina.
 It was reprinted several times until 1962.
-Folks came from miles around to visit Naomi's grad and the city of Randleman which named streets, churches, mills and manufacturing plants after Naomi Wise.
+Folks came from miles around to visit Naomi's grave and the city of Randleman which named streets, churches, mills and manufacturing plants after Naomi Wise.

 In recent years an early 19th century document has been discovered in the Special Collections of the UCLA Library which is the only contemporary account of the event.
 Entitled “A true account of Nayomy Wise,” it is a lengthy poem found in a penmanship copybook belonging to Mary Woody and her brother Robert Woody.
 Local historian Calvin Hinshaw says that he was told back in the 1950s by New Salem resident George Newman Hinshaw that the narrative poem first printed by Braxton Craven was written by Levi Beeson and his mother soon after the event.